 Essential Elements of Planning of Residential Building

-Followings are the required elements for planning of residential building:
+The followings are the required elements for the planning of the residential building,

 1. Integrated Design

 Landscape and architectural designs should be integrated with all project design disciplines in order to enhance the building performance and aesthetics.
 Enhancing performance and functional objectives that impact building orientation, massing, space adjacencies, material selections and assemblies.